kennytilton/flutter-mx/README.md

 * edit this project in IntelliJ+Cursive, with the Flutter plug-in installed;
 * * I told IntelliJ to use clj formatting for .cljd files; more Cursive support is on the way;
 * after changes I save in IntelliJ and look at the "build" terminal for errors;
-* if I am curious some CLJD issue, like how to run the Math `abs` method, I do this:
+* if I am curious about some CLJD issue, such as how to run the Math `abs` method, I do this:
 * * add snippets of code to the main function, after the test suite runner;
 * * save;
 * * check the "build" for errors;